Adriankhl/relativitization-model-flocking/README.md

 ## Run the simulation

-If you haven't cloned the [Relativitization](https://github.com/Adriankhl/relativitization) repo, clone that somewhere out of this directory.
+If you haven't cloned the [Relativitization](https://github.com/Adriankhl/relativitization) repo, clone that somewhere out of this directory:

 ```
 cd ..